OpenBB-finance/openbb-docs/content/pro/widgets/data-source.md

 ---
-title: Data providers
+title: Data source
-sidebar_position: 3
+sidebar_position: 5
 description: OpenBB Terminal Pro remains a leading platform in aggregating and standardizing financial data.
 Be at the helm of choosing quality and affordable data vendors through OpenBB.